Ember Falls (Green Ember Series #2)

 Carrie Ryan and John Parke Davis

 When the magical waters of the Pirate Stream begin flooding Marrill’s world, the only way to stop the destruction is to return to the Stream and find the source of the mysterious Iron Tide.
 Reunited with her best friend Fin–who has been forgotten all over again–Marrill, her disbelieving babysitter, and the Enterprising Kraken crew must make the treacherous trek to the towering, sliding, impossible world of Monerva and uncover the secrets … Continue reading

 I’m super excited to share this review of the fourth book in the Villains Series by Serena Valentino.
 Check out my thoughts and be sure to read to the end where you can enter to win the first four books in the series plus a branded mug that changes color in hot water.
 (Check it out in the prize pack picture below.
 It’s so cool.)
 Thanks to Disney-Hyperion for sending me a set of VILLAINS books, and for providing a prize pack!

 About Mistress of All Evil

 The tale is told as … Continue reading

 The word gifted has never been applied to a kid like Donovan Curtis.
 It’s usually more like Don’t try this at home.
 So when the troublemaker pulls a major prank at his middle school, he thinks he’s finally gone too far.
 But thanks to a mix-up by one of the administrators, instead of getting in trouble, Donovan is sent to the Academy of Scholastic Distinction (ASD), a special program for gifted and talented students.

 It wasn’t exactly what Donovan had intended, but there couldn’t be a more perfect hideout for someone like him.
-That is, if … Continue reading
+That … Continue reading

 The Prince Warriors (The Prince Warriors #1)